 Cows are more likely to get mild to moderate edema closer to calving (2 weeks or less) and tend to recover more quickly than first time calvers.

 Notice on the cow in the picture, under her belly is loose and full of liquid.
 This is the fluid retention settling from gravity into a low spot.
 More common in first-time calvers than in older cows.
 It will go away on its own over a few week period.

 The edema will move around like putty depending on how the cow lays.
 If she is always laying on one side, then the swelling will get pushed all to one side also.
 Or maybe she switches back and forth, then one day she might have a huge right rear quarter and the next day a huge left rear quarter.
 It’s not mastitis, it’s just all that mess floating around.

-The cow in these pictures has an excellent crease, but if you are concerned that the swelling is putting too much pressure on the crease, then you can rub lotion into the crease.
+I you are concerned that the swelling is putting too much pressure on the crease (udder cleft), then you can rub lotion into the crease.
 Put your arm between her back legs and rub the cream along the seam all the way up to the top of her rear udder.
 Work in the cream and rub from the bottom of the udder up to the very top of the udder and repeat in an upward motion to help move the fluid out of the udder.
-This works best if done after milking the cow and for 10-20 minutes. (http://www.agromedia.ca/ADM_Articles/content/freshcow.pdf)
+This works best if done after milking the cow and for up to 10-20 minutes. (http://www.agromedia.ca/ADM_Articles/content/freshcow.pdf)

 Watch for sores on the inside of the leg where the filled out udder can rub on the inside of the leg and cause sores.
-If sores are detected, try to keep the area clean but also use some lotion to keep the friction down so the leg can move smoothly without causing more sores. ** Be careful, if the udder has cracked skin or sores, the peppermint lotion may cause additional irritation, so plain oils should be used for sensitive skin**
+If sores are detected, try to keep the area clean but also use some ointment or baby powder to keep the friction down so the leg can move smoothly without causing more sores. ** Be careful, if the udder has cracked skin or sores, the peppermint lotion may cause additional irritation, so plain oils should be used for sensitive skin**

 Limit intake of salt, sodium bicarbonate, and potassium to help limit edema.